Xscape (building): Xscape Milton Keynes

 Located directly behind the Xscape building is a large square structure that houses an indoor skydiving centre named 'iFLY' (previously known as 'Airkix' until September 2016).

 Xscape Yorkshire

-Xscape Yorkshire (53.7103°N 1.3418°W) is in Glasshoughton, West Yorkshire and opened in October 2003 with a footprint of approx 5500 m2.
+Xscape Yorkshire (53.7103°N 1.3418°W) is in Glasshoughton and opened in October 2003 with a footprint of approx 5500 m2.

 Xscape Yorkshire was a major development for what was before, an average sized town in West Yorkshire and is situated next to Junction 32, a popular outlet mall formerly known as Freeport.

 The development contains a number of shops, restaurants, a church, and entertainment facilities including a bowling alley, multi screen cinema, laser tag, crazy golf and amusements.
 The cinema is one of the few Cineworld cinemas in the UK that has D-Box motion seating.
+The Cineworld closed on 19 January 2025, with a Vue International cinema replacing it.
 It utilises complex ventilation technology.
 The site is served by Glasshoughton railway station on the Pontefract line (Leeds–Hull), opened by West Yorkshire Metro on 21 February 2005.

 Xscape Braehead Renfrew

 Xscape formerly had a centre in Renfrew.
-It was sold to Intu Properties.
+It was sold to Intu.